dmorse/pscfpp/README.md

      (excluding GPU-accelerated programs), enter "make all-cpu"

-   - To compile the GPU-accelerated programs on a machine with an nVidia GPU, a Cuda compiler and the CUFFT library, enter "make pspg".
+   - To compile the GPU-accelerated programs on a machine with an NVIDIA GPU, a CUDA compiler and the CUFFT library, enter "make pspg".

 The setup script installs a file pscfpp/bld/config.mk that contains